Garden waste terms and conditions

 Garden waste charge

-An annual garden waste license is available at a charge of £30 per licence per garden waste bin or for the equivalent sized garden waste paper sacks.
+An annual garden waste license is available at a charge of £35 per licence, per garden waste bin or for the equivalent sized garden waste paper sacks.

 This payment is for one license for one bin.
 It is not an entitlement to a specific number of collections or a specific amount of waste to be collected, only for collections during the period 1 April to 31 March.

-The £30 charge for a licence is applicable for the whole 12 month period, irrespective of when a resident joins the service.
-If a resident who has purchased a licence, move from that address, the licence is not transferable to a different West Oxfordshire property, nor is any proportion of the fee refundable.
+The £35 charge for a licence is applicable for the whole 12 month period, irrespective of when a resident joins the service.
+If a resident who has purchased a licence moves from that address, the licence is not transferable to any different West Oxfordshire property, nor is any proportion of the fee refundable.

 Payment must be made in full and in advance by debit or credit card payment either online or by telephone to the Council’s Customer services team.
 Anyone unable to make a card payment should contact the Customer services team.